Suspension/Revocation of P-Card Privileges (Business Process)

 A cardholder who fails to submit her/his monthly cardholder report package five business days after the close of the billing cycle (5th of every month) is considered late in the submission.

-Three e-mail reminders will be sent to the cardholder (and Business Manager) notifying him/her they are late in submission.
-On the fourth reminder, if the documentation is not received, the P-Card Manager advises the cardholder (and Business Manager) that their P-Card privileges will be suspended until the completed monthly report package has been received.
-Once it has been received and audited, the P-Card Manager may reinstate the card privileges.
+An email will be sent to advise the cardholder (and their approver) that their P-Card privileges will be suspended until the completed monthly report package has been received.
+Once it has been received and reviewed, the P-Card Administrator may reinstate the card privileges.
 If receipts are never received, the cardholder may be held personally responsible for the reimbursement of the charges incurred within the billing cycle.
-Also, if the P-Card Manager determines that the cardholder has established a pattern of late submission, the card privileges may be permanently revoked.
-This decision is made at the discretion of the Manager, based on the number of late or incomplete submissions and may take into account possible mitigating circumstances for any given cardholder.
+Also, if the P-Card Administrator determines that the cardholder has established a pattern of late submissions, the card privileges may be permanently revoked.
+This decision is made at the discretion of the Administrator, based on the number of late or incomplete submissions and may take into account possible mitigating circumstances for any given cardholder.

 Incomplete Monthly Submissions:

-At the point the submission is determined to be incomplete, the P-Card Manager advises the cardholder by e- mail that the submission is incomplete and explains what is needed to correct the submission.
-Three e-mail reminders will be sent to the cardholder (and Business Manager) notifying the cardholder of the missing documentation.
-If the problem is not rectified, the fourth e-mail attempt will notify the cardholder that they will be held personally responsible for the charges incurred on the missing documentation (i.e. a payroll deduction will be taken).
-As with all late submissions, the P-Card Manager has the authority to suspend or permanently revoke card privileges if it is determined that a pattern exists of missing/incomplete submissions.
+At the point the submission is determined to be incomplete, the P-Card Administrator advises the cardholder (and LaCarte card log sign off supervisor) by e- mail that the submission is incomplete and explains what is needed to correct the submission.
+If extenuating circumstances for the missing receipt/supporting documentation do not exist, LaCarte documentation that is not received by the beginning of the next billing cycle (6th of each month) will be automatically suspended.
+If the problem is not rectified, a final e-mail attempt will notify the cardholder (and the approver) that they will be held personally responsible for the charges incurred on the missing documentation (i.e. a payroll deduction will be taken).
+As with all late submissions, the P-Card Administrator has the authority to suspend or permanently revoke card privileges if it is determined that a pattern exists of missing/incomplete submissions.

-If during the monthly audit process, the P-Card Manager determines that there has been misuse of the card, the P-card Manager may revoke the cardholders P-Card privileges.
+If during the monthly audit process, the P-Card Administrator determines that there has been misuse of the card, the P-card Administrator may revoke the cardholder’s P-Card privileges.

 Misuse can take a number of different forms.
 For example, the following could be considered misuse: using the card for a restricted or prohibited transaction; splitting purchases in order to circumvent the per transaction limit; making personal purchases.